MFG 1012 credit hours (lecture: 2 | lab: 1)

 Fee: $50

 Course provides hands-on training in setup and operation of Computer Numerical Control (CNC) machines.
 Instruction will be given for both the CNC mill (vertical machining center) and the CNC lathe (turning center).
 Students will learn how to set up CNC mills and lathes with required tooling, part holders, and fixtures.
-They will also learn how to read and interpret CNC programs and use the controller panel to safely operate CNC machines.
+They will also learn how to read and interpret CNC programs and use a controller panel to safely operate CNC machines.

 Fee: $50